mitre/holcmapr/README.md

 ## Overview

-holcmapr is an R package that provides a Shiny application for implementing and comparing methods of mapping Home Owners' Loan Corporation (HOLC) redlining map neighborhoods to present-day census tracts for all redlined cities.
+holcmapr is an R package that provides a Shiny application for implementing and comparing methods of mapping Home Owners' Loan Corporation (HOLC) redlining map neighborhoods to present-day 2020 census tracts for all redlined cities.
 To learn more about redlining and look through the original HOLC maps, please see the [Mapping Inequality website](https://dsl.richmond.edu/panorama/redlining/).
 For more information about these methods, please see our publication, [Evaluating Methods for Mapping Historical Redlining to Census Tracts for Health Equity Research](https://link.springer.com/article/10.1007/s11524-024-00841-3#citeas).

 Note that this package only includes cities that have been mapped to HOLC grades (A - D and E).
 Other cities with alternative mapping schemes (such as Arkadelphia, AK) are not included; however, the evaluated methodologies should still be considered.
 For more information about these cities, please see Mapping Inequality, linked above.
+This uses the Mapping Inequality release version 3.2 as of August 26, 2024.

+Additionally, note that this uses 2020 census tracts for boundaries.
+For 2010 census tracts, please see [v0.0.1](https://github.com/mitre/holcmapr/releases/tag/v0.0.1).

 If you use this package in your work, please cite us: